mjirik/Io3d.jl/README.md

 [![Coveralls](https://coveralls.io/repos/github/mjirik/Io3dP.jl/badge.svg?branch=master)](https://coveralls.io/github/mjirik/Io3dP.jl?branch=master)

-Wrapper for python `Io3d` package.
+Wrapper for python `io3d` package.

+Package is used to read 3D data from various file formats like DICOM, tiff.
+There is also support for open datasets download and organization datasets in data directory.

 # Install